1 N Prospect Avenue

 Online Zoning Map - The Village’s first online geographic information system (GIS) map is online available to the public.
 This map is was developed by the Community Development department to collect, store, analyze, manage, and present all types of spatial or geographical data, and represents hard work and coordination between the Village Community Development and County GIS departments.
 Presently the map allows easy search of of local property information, including Parcel ID Numbers, Zoning, School Districts.
 More information will be added as the map evolves.
 The map can be viewed by visiting the Community Development Department Planning and Zoning web page at ww.clarendonhills.us/zoning.cfm.

 Proposed Richmond Education Garden & Apiary - We are at the very beginning stages of designing and coordinating the development of the proposed Richmond Education Gardens and Apiary.
 The Gardens will provide a new place in our community to promote educational programs about natural and organic gardening methods and our natural environment. (click here to learn more).

-Stormwater Ordinance Update - On November 3, 2014, the Village Board adopted Ordinance 04-11-37 amending the County’s stormwater Post Construction Best Management Practices (PCBMP) requirements.
+Stormwater Ordinance Update - The Village Board adopted Ordinance 04-11-37 and 15-09-49 amending the County’s stormwater Post Construction Best Management Practices (PCBMP) requirements.
 These new PCBMP standards will become effective May 1, 2015, effecting all new lot coverage areas greater than 300 square feet....(click here to read more)

 88 Park Av Lawsuit - The Village is being sued regarding whether it followed the correct process and made the legally required factual findings when it granted the developer his request for a multi-unit condominium planned unit development...(click here to read more)